-Notably, Garland did not provide any type of operational definition of what would constitute “harassment” and “intimidation.”
+Notably, Garland did not provide any type of operational definition of what would constitute “harassment” or “intimidation.”

-Parents Defending Education, a conservative organization, said of Garland’s memo: “This is a coordinated attempt to intimidate dissenting voices in the debates surrounding America’s underperforming K-12 education—and it will not succeed.
-We will not be silenced.”
+Parents Defending Education, a conservative organization, described Garland’s memo as “a coordinated attempt to intimidate dissenting voices in the debates surrounding America’s underperforming K-12 education.”

 “American Marxism is on the rise.
 Merrick Garland, the attorney general of the United States, is now using the Department of Justice’s Criminal Division, National Security Division, Civil Rights Division, Executive Office for U.S. Attorneys, Federal Bureau of Investigation, Community Relations Service, and Office of Justice Programs.
 He’s using all of them to unleash against parents and taxpayers and local communities who are protesting local school boards.
 I challenge anyone that tell us the federal authority that this attorney general and the rest of his band of reprobates has, to interfere in local school boards, to nationalize school board meetings, local police officers, and school board security officers are in charge of keeping the peace in township and community school board meetings. […] They have decided, ladies and gentlemen, that those of you who protest are domestic terrorists. […]